glific/Open-LLM/README.md

 ### Project dependencies

-We use Python 3.9 pipenv for managing dependencies and create the virtual environment.
+This project uses Python 3.9 and virtual environments:

 Create a virtualenv using pipenv: